ay5h/pbi-tools/docs/index.rst

-..
-PBI Tools documentation master file, created by sphinx-quickstart on Wed Feb 17 23:32:35 2021.
+.. pbi-tools documentation master file, created by sphinx-quickstart on Thu Feb 18 00:22:14 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PBI Tools's documentation!
+Welcome to pbi-tools's documentation!
 =====================================

 .. toctree::